groupon/testium/API.md

 the [WebDriver capabilities](https://code.google.com/p/selenium/wiki/JsonWireProtocol#Capabilities_JSON_Object)
 object.
-It includes additional inferences about the capabilities of the attached browser.
+It includes additional inferences about the capabilities of the attached browser stored under the `testium` key.

-### consoleLogs
+### capabilities.testium.consoleLogs

 The browser can support
 three different levels of retrieving